qusers/Q/README.md

 This version includes a translation of the original Q fortran code to C/CUDA and Python.

-## Authors:
+## Authors: ##
 Chiel Jespers, Willem Jespers, Mauricio Esguerra, Johan Åqvist, Hugo Gutiérrez‐de‐Terán

-## Installation
+## Installation ##
-The frontend is build on Python, version > 3.6.
+The frontend is built on Python, version > 3.6.
 It solely uses native python libraries, so it has no dependencies on any additional libraries.

 To compile the qdyn engine source code, you need a CUDA compiler.
 The code has been tested with the following versions: